To edit the Main Registration section, click the title from the registration section menu.

 Fees can be charged immediately (as in the example above), or pre-approved for capture or release in the future (conditional fee).

-Conditional fees provide a way to collect pre-approved fees, penalties, or deposits at a later date, if some condition is not met.
+Conditional fees provide a way to collect pre-approved fees at a later date if some condition is not met.

-For example, you can charge a "Volunteer Penalty" as a conditional fee per swimmer or per family, to be applied during registration but only charged to the pre-approved credit card after the season is over, if the volunteer committment is not met.
+For example, you can charge a "Volunteer Penalty" as a conditional fee per swimmer or per family, to be applied during registration but only charged to the pre-approved credit card after the season is over.

 During checkout, conditional fees are noted separately from all other itemized charges.
 Only the "Total Amount Due" will be charged at checkout.

 Each payment transaction will be processed separately.
-The first (amount due) transaction will be processed immediately and assessed the standard WePay processing fee of 2.9% + $0.30, while the second (conditional) transaction (if and when it is processed), will also be charged a processing fee of 2.9% plus an additional $0.30, because it represents a separate transaction.
+The first (amount due) transaction will be processed immediately and assessed the standard processing fee of 3.4% + $0.30, while the second (conditional) transaction (if and when it is processed), will also be charged a processing fee of 3.4% plus an additional $0.30, because it represents a separate transaction.

 SwimTopia offers a feature to integrate league waiver sections into your team's registration form.
 These waiver sections can include fees to be paid directly to your league, should your league require it.